mvysny/karibu-tools/README.md

 * call the `QueryParameters("foo=bar")` factory method to parse the query part of the URL to the Vaadin `QueryParameters` class.

+### Time Zone

+In order to properly display `LocalDate` and `LocalDateTime` on client's machine, you need to fetch the browser's TimeZone first.
+You can achieve that simply by calling `BrowserTimeZone.fetch()`, for example when the session is being initialized. `fetch()` will request the information from the browser and will store it into the session.
+Afterwards, simply call `BrowserTimeZone.get` to get the browser's time zone instantly.

+* Call `BrowserTimeZone.currentDateTime` to get the current date time at browser's current time zone.

 # License

 Licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)